Type-based modeling

 When the returning type of a function depends on the (value of the) argument of a function, we can use existential types to make them type-check

 data TypedExpr where (:::) :: forall t.
-Eq t => Expr t -> TypedExpr
+Eq t => Expr t -> TypedExprIt is counter intuitive to use

-infer :: E.Expr -> Maybe TypedExpr
+inferinfer :: E.Expr -> Maybe TypedExpr

 We add more information to the constructor

-to include not only the expression but its type as welldata Type t where TInt :: Type Int TBool :: Type Bool data TypedExpr where (:::) :: forall t.
+(:::)to include not only the expression but its type as welldata Type t where TInt :: Type Int TBool :: Type Bool data TypedExpr where (:::) :: forall t.
 Eq t => Expr t -> Type t -> TypedExpr

 Observe that

-).This kind of types are known as singleton types.
+Type IntandType Boolhave only one inhabitant, respectively (we excludeundefined).This kind of types are known as singleton types.
 Why is it useful?

 Singleton types